ding-lab/misplice/README.md

 chr_status indicates whether the chr in the bam contains chr or not.
 If it has chr, type chr1 in the four column.
 Otherwise, type 1.

 ** Make sure the sample_name is consistent with tumor name in the maf file: tumor name in the maf file with an additional suffix _T is fine if variants are called by somaticwrapper.
-It will be removed by the pipeline. **
+It will be automatically removed by the pipeline. **

 <step_number> run this pipeline step by step